 The Goldwater Law Firm – Nationwide Defective Medical Product Attorneys

 If you or a loved one has been injured by an IVC filter or any other type of medical device or pharmaceutical, the Goldwater Law Firm can help.
-We have been representing accident and injury victims for decades, and we have an impressive track record of obtaining compensation for our clients.
+We have been representing people involved in accidents and with injuries for decades, and we have an impressive track record of obtaining compensation for our clients.
 You may be able to receive compensation for damages, including medical expenses, pain and suffering, and even lost wages.
 If you’ve been injured, we can help you get back on your feet, physically, emotionally, and financially.
 Contact the Goldwater Law Firm today for a free and confidential consultation about your case.